 Children with juvenile diabetes and low family income may be eligible for SSI disability benefits.
-To qualify as a disability, a child’s diabetes must require daily insulin or 24-hour-a-day adult supervision, depending on the child’s age.
+To qualify as a disability, a child's diabetes must generally require daily insulin or 24-hour-a-day adult supervision, unless there are other complications or health problems present.

 There are two ways for a child to qualify for Supplemental Security Income on account of a disability.
 One is by meeting the requirements of one of Social Security's official disability listings, and the other is by showing that their limitations functionally equal the listings.